9.1 Traditional Applications

 the purpose of the message.
 Other headers are filled in by the

 underlying mail delivery system.
-Examples include (when the message
+Examples include (when the message was

-lines; the interested reader is referred to RFC 822.
+the interested reader is referred to RFC 822.

 RFC 822 was extended in 1993 (and updated quite a few times since then) to allow email messages to carry many different types of data: audio, video, images, PDF documents, and so on.
 MIME consists of three basic pieces.
 The first piece is a collection of header lines that augment the original set defined by RFC 822.
 These header lines describe, in various ways, the data being carried in the message body.
 They include (the version of MIME being used), (a human-readable description of what’s in the message, analogous to the line), (the type of data contained in the message), and (how the data in the message body is encoded).